-Paper 3: Speaking individual research project and discussion of one sub-theme (30% of A-level)
+Paper 3: Speaking individual research project and discussion of one sub-theme

-• Oral exam: 21-23 minutes (including 5 minutes preparation time)
+- Oral exam: 12-14 minutes (including preparation time) - 60 marks 30% of AS

 You will read and respond to a variety of French -language written texts, covering different contexts, registers, styles and genres.
 You will learn how to adapt your spoken and written French language appropriately for different situations and purposes.
 You will become more adept at using the French language accurately to express facts and ideas, and to present explanations, opinions and information in both speech and writing.
 Students will understand and apply the grammatical system and a range of structures of the French language with a high degree of accuracy and will be required to transfer meaning from French into English and/or vice versa.
 The Advanced GCE specification requires students to use the language in speech and in writing to present viewpoints, develop arguments, analyse and evaluate.
-We recommend that students follow the full two year course to enable them to develop their language skills to their full potential.
-AS entries will only normally be made at the end of Year 13 with all students expected to attend all lessons for the full two years.
+We recommend that students follow the full two-year course to enable them to develop their language skills to their full potential.